KhomenkoPasha/FFmpegOpenCV/README.md

-## JavaCV/OpenCV Playground for Android.
-Image Stitching (Panorama)
+## JavaCV/OpenCV and FFmpegMedia for Android.
+Image Stitching (Panorama) from video
 The project contains a sample code for image stitching using [JavaCV](https://github.com/bytedeco/javacv) library.

 ## Preview